 My family’s health and safety are always on the forefront of my mind, and even more so now.
 These are unprecedented times during the COVID-19 pandemic, with still so many unknowns.
 We are dealing with physical risks, as well as a huge loss of socialization and stimulation, all while trying to establish new routines and structures.

-Washing hands properly, eating well, staying hydrated, getting outside for fresh air and sunshine are some good habits that come to mind.
+Washing hands properly, eating well, staying hydrated, and getting outside for fresh air and sunshine are some good habits that come to mind.
 But there’s one aspect of wellness that is often overlooked…can you guess what it is?